My latest book - The Mesmerist

 The Mesmerist tells the true story of the mania for mesmerism - hypnotism to us today - that gripped Victorian Britain.
 Championed by John Elliotson, a respected doctor and professor of medicine, mesmerism drew widespread support from scientists, aristocrats and intellectuals including Charles Dickens and William Makepeace Thackeray.
 Hundreds declared themselves cured by mesmerism while others underwent surgery with no sign of pain.
 Elliotson even founded a mesmeric hospital.
 Yet ultimately mesmerism was defeated by a conservative medical profession insisting that doctor knows best.
 The potential benefits of hypnotism were lost to medicine and are only now being gradually realised once again.

-The Mesmerist will be published in April 2017 by Weidenfeld and Nicolson.
+The Mesmerist is published by Weidenfeld and Nicolson.
+Out now.

 Read about my experience of trying hypnotism for the book Going Under